Introduction

 Step 3: Edit the Shell Configuration File

-Depending on your shell, you'll edit a different configuration file.
-Here are the common files:
+Depending on your shell, you'll edit a different file:

 nano ~/.bashrc